zeekay/rocksteady/examples/README.md

-# requisite-express-app
+# rocksteady-express-app
-Example app demonstrating use of requisite with express.
+Example app demonstrating use of rocksteady with express.